-Ben Grunwald is a Bigelow Fellow at the University of Chicago Law School.
+Ben Grunwald is a Professor at the Duke University School of Law.
 His research combines doctrinal analysis with quantitative and qualitative methods to challenge the normative and empirical assumptions underlying rules of criminal procedure.
-His most recent work examines the capacity of open-file discovery to serve as a check on prosecutorial power.
-His work also explores the upstream effects of prosecutorial charge screening on police behavior; the relationship between sentencing guidelines and the fairness of sentences; and the optimal age of majority for separating the juvenile and adult justice systems.
+His most recent work examines optimal decarceration strategies; wandering police officers; the use of high-crime areas by police under the Fourth Amendment; and the potential contributions of the sentinel event review to police departments and criminal justice agencies more generally.
+His work also explores the capacity of open-file discovery to serve as a check on prosecutorial power; the relationship between sentencing guidelines and the fairness of sentences; and the optimal age of majority for separating the juvenile and adult justice systems.

 Ben holds a JD, a PhD in Criminology, and an AM in Statistics from the University of Pennsylvania.
-He previously clerked for the Honorable Thomas Ambro on the United States Third Circuit Court of Appeals.
+He previously served as a Bigelow Fellow at the University of Chicago Law School.
+He also clerked for the Honorable Thomas Ambro on the United States Third Circuit Court of Appeals.